NeurodataWithoutBorders/nwbinspector/docs/best_practices/ecephys.rst

 Location
 ~~~~~~~~

-The ``location`` field should reflect your best estimate of the recorded brain area.
-Different labs have different
+The ``location`` column of the :nwb-schema:ref:`sec-ElectrodeTable` should reflect your best estimate of the recorded
-standards for electrode localization.
-Some use atlases and coordinate maps to precisely place an electrode, and use
+brain area.
+Different labs have different standards for electrode localization.
+Some use atlases and coordinate maps to
-physiological measures to confirm its placement.
-Others use histology or imaging processing algorithms to identify
+precisely place an electrode, and use physiological measures to confirm its placement.
+Others use histology or imaging
-regions after-the-fact.
-You fill this column with localization results from your most accurate method.
-For instance,
+processing algorithms to identify regions after-the-fact.
+You fill this column with localization results from your most
-if you target electrodes using physiology, and later use histology to confirm placement, we would recommend that you
+accurate method.
+For instance, if you target electrodes using physiology, and later use histology to confirm placement,
-add a new column to the electrodes table called 'location_target', set those values to the original intended target,
+we would recommend that you add a new column to the electrodes table called 'location_target', set those values to the
-and alter the values of 'location' to match the histology results.
+original intended target, and alter the values of 'location' to match the histology results.

-The ``location`` column of the ``ElectrodeTable`` is required.
+The ``location`` column of the :nwb-schema:ref:`sec-ElectrodeTable` is required.
 If you do not know the location of
-an electrode, use ``'unknown'``.
+an electrode, use "unknown".